We all need a rest from work every now and then.

 Robin: 32 x 7 = 63

-So as you can see, while they both took the same number of days off, Robin’s score was much higher—meaning their absences were more disruptive to the business.
+So as you can see, while they both took the same number of days off, Robin’s score was much higher—meaning their leaves of absence were more disruptive to the business.

 What is a good Bradford score?